Close

 You’ve just found out you’re moving overseas.
 You’re shaking up your world, and new possibilities and experiences await you.
 Perhaps a new job awaits you, too.
 As soon as you know about your move, it’s time to start the research, so you can enter the market there job-ready.

-The Military Spouse Employment Partnership, or MSEP, can connect you with employers worldwide that are interested in providing you with long-term meaningful employment opportunities.
+The Military Spouse Employment Partnership, or MSEP, can connect you with employers worldwide who are interested in providing you with long-term, meaningful employment opportunities.
+The Spouse Education and Career Opportunities, or SECO, program offers one-on-one career coaching focused on the unique experience of working overseas.
+Through the Working Overseas Coaching Package, learn techniques and resources to move your career overseas.
 When you start searching for a job, keep these six tips in mind:

 1. Keep an open mind: Be willing to think outside of your current career.
 Even a volunteer position or a job that doesn’t initially pique your interest can lead to a new career path.